schoolofdevops/ansible-tutorial/manuscript/chapter5.md

 #### 5.3.2 Adding Notifications and Handlers

-  * Update resource which copies **httpd.conf**  to send  notification to restart  service on configuration update.
+  * Previously we have create a task in roles/apache/tasks/config.yml to copy over httpd.conf to the app server.
+Update this file to send a notification to restart  service on configuration update.
+You simply have to add the line which starts with **notify**

 ```
   - name: Copying configuration files...